-RED, 1 to 2 Points YELLOW, 3 Points GREEN, 4 to 5 Points Position or hypothesis is Position includes some Position demonstrates clearly inherited or original thinking that ownership for adopted with little acknowledges, refutes, constructing knowledge original consideration. synthesizes, or extends or framing other assertions, original questions, Addresses a single source although some aspects integrating objective or view of the argument, failing to clarify the may have been adopted. analysis and intuition. established position Presents own position or Appropriately identifies relative to one's own. hypothesis, though own position on the inconsistently. issue, drawing support Fails to present and from experience and justify own opinion or Presents and justifies information not available forward hypothesis. own position without from assigned sources. addressing other views, Position or hypothesis is or does so superficially.
-Clearly presents and unclear or simplistic.
-Docition on by mother in justifies own view or Position or hypothesis is hypothesis while generally clear, although qualifying or integrating gaps may exist. contrary views or interpretations.
-Position or hypothesis demonstrates sophisticated integrative thought and is developed clearly throughout.
+position

+RED, 1 to 2 Points YELLOW, 3 Points GREEN, 4 to 5 Points

+Position or hypothesis is Position includes some Position demonstrates

+clearly inherited or original thinking that ownership for

+adopted with little acknowledges, refutes, constructing knowledge

+original consideration. synthesizes, or extends or framing

+other assertions, original questions,

+Addresses a single source although some aspects integrating objective

+or view of the argument, may have been adopted. analysis and intuition.

+failing to clarify the

+established position Presents own position or Appropriately identifies

+relative to one's own. hypothesis, though own position on the

+inconsistently. issue, drawing support

+Fails to present and from experience and

+justify own opinion or Presents and justifies information not available

+forward hypothesis. own position without from assigned sources.

+addressing other views,

+Position or hypothesis is or does so superficially.
+Clearly presents and

+unclear or simplistic. justifies own view or

+Position or hypothesis is hypothesis while

+generally clear, although qualifying or integrating

+gaps may exist. contrary views or

+interpretations.

+Position or hypothesis

+demonstrates

+sophisticated integrative

+thought and is developed

+clearly throughout.